2009 New York elections: State

 There were no statewide elections in 2009.

 Cities

 Albany

-Albany Mayor Gerald Jennings is expected to run for reelection.
-However he will likely face a very competitive primary.
-Councilman Corey Ellis, President of the Common Council Shawn Morris and Reverend Valerie Faust will run against Mayor Jennings.
+Albany Mayor Gerald Jennings was re-elected to a fifth term, defeating City Councilman Corey Ellis (who ran as a Working Families Party candidate) and Republican Nathan Lebron.

 Buffalo

 Democratic incumbent Buffalo Mayor Byron Brown was re-elected to a second term, defeating Councilmember Michael P. Kearns.

 New York City

 New York City Mayor Mike Bloomberg won a third term as mayor.
 There were also citywide races for Public Advocate, and Comptroller.

 Rochester

 Democratic incumbent Robert Duffy ran unopposed for mayor and was re-elected for a second term.

 Syracuse

 Democratic incumbent Matt Driscoll was term limited.
 Democrat Stephanie Miner defeated Republican Steve Kimatian and became Syracuse's first female mayor.